 A standardized approach to assess the current and proposed level and type of boating activity does not exist in Ontario.
 The Official Plan of Seguin Township, Ontario (Seguin Township 2015) includes a provision for recreational capacity on lakes.
-It allows for 1 residential unit for every 1.6 ha of lake surface area or 1 tourist unit for every 0.8 ha.
+It allows for 1 residential unit for every 1.6 ha of offshore lake surface area (i.e. beyond the 30 m nearshore area) or 1 tourist unit for every 0.8 ha.
 This approach reduces crowding of the lake, limits the number of boats and is easily implemented.
-Following this simple methodology, Four Mile Bay is over capacity while Trout lake - Main Basin is under capacity for further development (Table 12).
+Following this simple methodology, Four Mile Bay is over capacity while Trout lake - Main Basin is under capacity for further development (Table 13).

-Table 12.
+Table 13.
 Recreational Carrying Capacity of Four Mile Bay and Trout Lake - Main Basin.